Aetherelic/Custom-Fastfetch/README.md

 # Fastfetch Config

-This repository contains my personal Fastfetch config used on my main PC, tailored for a cozy, lofi kind of vibe — featuring a clean and aesthetically pleasing layout with custom logos, colors, and modules.
+This repository contains my personal Fastfetch config used on my main PC, tailored for a cozy, lofi kind of vibe featuring a clean and aesthetically pleasing layout with custom ascii art, colors, and modules.

 **Features include:**
 - Aesthetic colour palette